-A number of states, including New York, Massachusetts, and New Jersey, faced illness outbreaks related to shellfish consumption during the summer of 2012.
-These outbreaks were caused by elevated levels of the naturally occurring bacteria Vibrio parahaemolyticus in shellfish.
+In recent years, a number of shellfish-related illness outbreaks have been caused by the naturally occurring bacteria Vibrio parahaemolyticus.
 This marine bacterium occurs naturally in brackish and salt-water environments, and may be found in higher concentrations from April through October when coastal waters are warm.
 Consumers may be exposed to these pathogenic, or disease-causing, bacteria by eating raw or undercooked shellfish, including oysters, clams, lobster, and crab.
 The Centers for Disease Control has reported a 43% increase in the incidence of illnesses caused by Vibrio bacteria between 2006-2008 and in 2012.
-This increase includes only foodborne illnesses and does not include wound and systemic infections related to contact with contaminated seawater.
+Wound and systemic infections related to contact with contaminated seawater or other environmental exposures are also associated with Vibrio bacteria.